 The new Special Educational Need/Disability Code of Practice 2014, brought about some structural changes to how St. Edward's presents information for parents and how we meet the needs of children with Special Educational Needs or Disabilities within our school.

 For more information, please read St Edward's Information Report in conjunction with the SEND Provision for Children and Young People at St Edward's School.
-Should you have any queries please do not hesitate to contact Ms D. Tatnell, Inclusion Manager on 020 8479 4522.
+Should you have any queries please do not hesitate to contact the school office and asking for Ms D. Tatnell, Inclusion Manager.

 back to top